lanphgphm/lanphgphm.github.io/_site/README.md

+# Into the Namespaces
-# Texts that I produced
+Thoughts, lessons, and overall texts that I produced on the Internet.

-This repository exists solely to satisfy my constant organizational needs.
+The name is a tribute to my favorite feature of the Linux kernel: namespace and cgroups.